ziogas/pomodoro-must/README.md

-Google Chrome extension which helps you to stay in pomodoro mode
+Google Chrome extension helping you to stay in pomodoro mode
 ==========================================================

 It's not easy for all of us to stay in [pomodoro] mode.
 Constant struggle to don't forget on/off timers can be discouraging.
 At the same time working with pomodoros brings efficiency and greatly reduces procrastination.